Wren-Hauser/ListMerge/README.md

 # ListMerge

-Puts transformed data in `output/out.csv`
+Puts transformed data in `output/pandasOut.csv` and `output/beamOut.csv` Run `pandasImpl.py` and `beamImpl.py`
-Run `pandasImpl.py`

-- Completed with pandas
+- Completed with pandas and apache beam python
-- Was unable to complete with beam, as I've never spent any time with the technology before.